Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 9.0**

+- Added day context menu for the visual month view.
-- Added select a day in the visual month view.
+- Added change active day by click in the visual month view.
-- Added day context menu for in the visual month view.
+- Added select day by double click in the visual month view.
-- Added mouse tracking effect when hover a day box.
+- Added mouse tracking in the visual month view.
+- Added some options and colors for the visual month view.
 - Added celebration verses board and command-line option.
 - Changed month view to show sun times instead of moon when using sun omer.
+- Updated web links.
 - Some fixes and improvements.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)